bluesky66-dev/kibana/src/core/server/logging/README.md

 ## Configuration

-As any configuration in the platform, logging configuration is validated against the predefined schema and if there are any issues with it, Kibana will fail to start with the detailed error message.
+As any configuration in the platform, logging configuration is validated against the predefined schema and if there are any issues with it, HyperSec Kibana will fail to start with the detailed error message.

 Once the code acquired a logger instance it should not care about any runtime changes in the configuration that may
 happen: all changes will be applied to existing logger instances under the hood.